Zach Banner: Indianapolis Colts

-Banner was drafted by the Indianapolis Colts in the fourth round (137th overall) of the 2017 NFL Draft.
-He became the first Chamorro drafted in an NFL draft.
-He also was the tallest lineman drafted since Maryland’s Jared Gaither (6-9, 340) in 2007.
+Banner was drafted by the Indianapolis Colts in the fourth round (137th overall) of the 2017 NFL draft.
+He became the first Chamorro selected in an NFL draft.
+He also was the tallest lineman drafted since Maryland's Jared Gaither (6-9, 340) in 2007.
 He was easily the biggest lineman on the Colts' roster.
-Rob Rang, a senior NFL Draft analyst from NFLDraftScout.com, observed: "He is a massive, massive human being.
+Rob Rang, a senior NFL draft analyst from NFLDraftScout.com, observed: "He is a massive, massive human being.
 To be that big, and also that light on his feet, is rare."
 The Colts had obtained the pick used to select Banner by trading tight end Dwayne Allen to the New England Patriots.
-Chuck Pagano, the Colts' coach, said: "It’s like an eclipse.
-He’s a giant.
-It’s scary how big this guy is.
+Chuck Pagano, the Colts' coach, said: "It's like an eclipse.
+He's a giant.
+It's scary how big this guy is.
 He can barely fit into the locker room."
-After weeks of training camp, Banner made the Colts’ 53-man roster.
+After weeks of training camp, Banner made the Colts' 53-man roster.
 However, one day later, after other waived players from other teams became available, on September 3, 2017, Banner was waived by the Colts.